 According to the International Residential Code (IRC) R905.2.5: “Fasteners for asphalt shingles shall be galvanized steel, stainless steel, aluminum or copper roofing nails, minimum 12-gage [0.105 inches (3 mm)] shank with a minimum 3/8-inch-diameter (9.5 mm) head, complying with ASTM F1667, of a length to penetrate through the roofing materials and not less than 3/4 inch

 Ring shank nails have small grooves cut around the shank.
-Due to this unique shape, the nails have approximately twice the withdrawal resistance of smooth shank nails with the same diameter.
+The grooves have twice the withdrawal resistance of smooth shank nails with the same diameter.
 Nail length and shank design can lead to nail pops.

 Soft Roof Decking

-Another cause for a nail pope is subsurface fastening.
+Another cause for a nail pop is subsurface fastening.
 The nails could slip and pull up if your roof is installed over thin or soft decking.
-That’s why it’s best to monitor your deck from inside the attic.
-Regular inspections help lower maintenance cost.
+That’s why monitoring your roof deck inside and outside the attic is a good idea.

 Repairing Nail Pops

-Once the shingle is fastened, apply two cement spots about the size of a quarter are typically placed under each tab on three-tab shingles.
+Once the shingle is fastened, apply two cement spots about the size of a quarter under each tab on three-tab shingles.
 Use four spots of asphalt roofing cement on laminated shingles.

+Congratulations!
 You nailed it!